 At the core of every disease lies some kind of inflammation.
-With acute inflammation the body repairs itself and simply moves on from whatever caused the inflammation.
-With chronic disease it’s not that simple.
-In the case of chronic inflammation the body is not able to remove the inflammatory agent and that’s when the inflammation becomes chronic and eventually disease occurs.
+With acute inflammation the body repairs itself and simply moves on from whatever caused the body to be inflamed.
+With chronic inflammation it’s not that simple.
+In this case, the body is not able to remove the inflammatory agent and that’s when the inflammation becomes chronic and eventually disease occurs.

 Chronic disease are among the top killers in the world, accounting for approximately 60% of all deaths.
 That’s why getting your blood tested is important as your blood can show important inflammatory markers that are a good measurement of inflammation in your body.

 In this article we want to take a closer look at leading diseases caused by inflammation and at the aspects of inflammation involved in these diseases.
 Let’s dive into it.

 You may be wondering why obesity is in the list of inflammatory diseases as a lot of people don’t know that there is indeed a connection between the two.

 Obesity is an inflammation-induced disease with many cellular and molecular mechanisms at play.
 It creates chronic, low-grade inflammation, often referred to as metaflammation.
 In short, macrophages, a type of white blood cell in your body’s adipose tissues and other cells are responsible for the majority of pro-inflammatory cytokine production such as IL-1, IL-6, IL-8, TNF-Alpha, CRP, leptin and resistin, among other.

 The problem with fat is that it keeps you fat by causing other inflammatory diseases such as insulin or leptin resistance.
 These make it easier to put on more weight which will lead to more inflammation.
 And so the vicious cycle begins.